love8587/prisma2-docs/README.md

 # Prisma 2 Docs

+This repository currently contains the documentation for Prisma 2 which is currently in _Preview_.
+Once Prisma 2 is released for _General Availability_, the docs will be moved into respective locations on prisma.io.

 ## Getting started

 The easiest way to get started with Photon and/or Lift is by installing the Prisma CLI and running the interactive `init` command: